 4. Las Vegas, Nevada

-Why now: Super Bowl weekend aside, February is one of the cheapest months in Vegas.
-Midweek rates can be absurdly low — we've seen Strip hotels for $39/night.
+Outside of Super Bowl weekend, February is one of the cheapest months in Vegas.
+We've seen Strip hotels going for $39 a night, which is almost comically low.

-Why now: The cheapest window before spring break drives prices up in March.
-Early February gets you 85°F weather, warm Caribbean water, and hotel zone rates that haven't spiked yet.
+This is the cheapest window before spring break drives prices up in March.
+Early February gets you 85-degree weather, warm Caribbean water, and hotel zone rates that haven't spiked yet.

-The play: Stay in the hotel zone for beach access but eat in downtown Cancún (15-minute bus ride, $1 fare).
-Tacos al pastor for $2, ceviche for $5.
-Snorkeling at Punta Nizuc is $25 and better than most paid tours.
+Stay in the hotel zone for beach access, but take the 15-minute bus ($1 fare) into downtown Cancun for food.
+Tacos al pastor for two dollars, ceviche for five.
+Snorkeling at Punta Nizuc runs about $25 and it's honestly better than most paid tours.
+Flights are $150-$250 round-trip, hotels go for $50-$80 a night, and your weekend total lands around $250-$300.

 Good to Know